TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.18.md

 ---

-So then he hath mercy on whom he will, and whom he will be hardeneth.
+So then, he has mercy on whom he desires, and he hardens whom he desires.